nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

  + monitor.statistics
 ```

-I will organize the *ServiceMonitor* almost like that, with the only difference that I will create the bytecode in a directory `classes` and JARS in a directory `mods`, which are both right below `ServiceMonitor`, because that makes the scripts shorter and more readable.
+I will organize the *ServiceMonitor* almost like that, with the only difference that I will create the bytecode in a directory `classes` and JARS in a directory `mods`, which are both right below `java§ServiceMonitor`, because that makes the scripts shorter and more readable.

 Let's now see what those declarations infos have to contain and how we can compile and run the application.

-### Declaring Modules {#declaringmodules}
+### Declaring Modules

 We've already covered how modules are declared using `module-info.java`, so there's no need to go into details.
-Once you've figured out how modules need to depend on one another (your build tool should know that; otherwise [ask JDeps](jdeps-tutorial-analyze-java-project-dependencies)), you can put in `requires` directives and the necessary `exports` emerge naturally from imports across module boundaries.
+Once you've figured out how modules need to depend on one another (your build tool should know that; otherwise [ask JDeps](jdeps-tutorial-analyze-java-project-dependencies)), you can put in `java§requires` directives and the necessary `java§exports` emerge naturally from imports across module boundaries.

 ```java
 module monitor.observer {